oraziobattaglia/azurelaagent/README.md

 azurelaagent::install_windows::x64_download_path: 'https://go.microsoft.com/fwlink/?LinkId=828603'
 ```

+At the moment the only way to change the workspace id and/or the shared key is to uninstall and then install again the agent with the right values.

 ## Reference

-See reference
+See reference.

 ## Limitations

-OS compatibility: tested on Ubuntu 16.04 and Windows Server 2012 R2
+OS compatibility: tested on Ubuntu 16.04 and Windows Server 2012 R2.

 ## Development